valarauca/codetest/Readme.md

 Unit tests are listed in both `if_client/` and `if_server/` their file names start with `test_`.

 There are no full integration tests.

+#DB Stuff:

+If you dig into the server directory there is a simple sqlite repl.